bsmth/content/files/en-us/web/svg/reference/attribute/fy/index.md

 ---
-title: fy
+title: SVG fy attribute
+short-title: fy
 slug: Web/SVG/Reference/Attribute/fy
 page-type: svg-attribute
 browser-compat: svg.elements.radialGradient.fy
 sidebar: svgref
 ---

-The **`fy`** attribute defines the y-axis coordinate of the focal point for a radial gradient.
+The SVG **`fy`** attribute defines the y-axis coordinate of the focal point for a radial gradient.

 You can use this attribute with the following SVG elements: